ParkerMedlin/ProdLine-IssueSheets/Update_Notes.md

 # Update Notes

+### 12-21-2021
+ - Removed some unnecessary variables from the CreateIssueSheetWorkbooks subroutine

 ### 12-16-2021
  - simplified and cleaned up the issue sheet generating loop and its sub functions. removed a couple functions that didn't need to be separate.
 	 - moved the batch number SQL query from the issue sheet template workbook over to the ISSUESHEET_GEN workbook to avoid potential issue of batch formulas failing to calculate before the code executes.